aksommerville/opener/README.md

 - [ ] Newly-liberated animals should walk to the path, don't snap to it until you've reached your place for the first time.
 - [ ] Repair songs. (long notes, and notes out of range, etc)
 - [ ] Persist selection of sound and music enable.
+- [ ] Give Moon a face and hair, and do that for both witches at gameover.